7474/EventBridgeToHttp/README.md

 # EventBridgeToHttp

-A Lambda function application that bypasses the contents of the [Amazon EventBridge](https://aws.amazon.com/eventbridge/) to a webhook.
+A Lambda function application that bypasses the events of the [Amazon EventBridge](https://aws.amazon.com/eventbridge/) to a webhook.

 ## Useful commands